pzyk/stream-dl/README.md

 # Stream-DL
-YT-DLP wrapper made for automated live stream downloading
+A yt-dlp wrapper for automated downloading of live streams

 ## Installation